sau-anik-9/Task-Manager/README.md

    npm run install-all
    ```

 2. Create a file named ".env" inside the backend folder.
-Add data from .env.example file and substitute your credentials there.
+Add data from the .env.example file and substitute your credentials there.

 3. Start the application